Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 One approach to automatically execute a saved PAC bash file at startup or reboot is to run it as a cron job.
 To do this, first create a PAC bash file of your optimized GPU settings using the *amdgpu-pac --force-write* option.
 The executable file will be named *pac_writer_[string-of-characters].sh* and will be created in your current amdgpu-utils directory.
 A separate file is needed for each GPU card.
 Copy the file(s) to a convenient directory, without renaming or changing attributes.
 (If you leave it in the amdgpu-utils directory, then it may be lost with the next distribution update.)
 In the example here, two bash files were copied to a new directory, `/etc/cron.custom`.
 Now open crontab, the table that drive cron, using the command `~$ sudo crontab -e`.
 This will open crontab in your default terminal text editor.
 (You may be prompted to choose an editor like *nano* or *vi*.)
 Add a line like this, including an explicit path for each card's bash file:
 ```
-@@reboot /etc/cron.custom/pac_writer_[string for 1st card].sh && /etc/cron.custom/pac_writer_[string for 2nd card].sh
+@reboot /etc/cron.custom/pac_writer_[string for 1st card].sh && /etc/cron.custom/pac_writer_[string for 2nd card].sh
 ```
 then save and exit.
 The next time you reboot, or the system restarts after a power outage, your GPU card(s) will be ready to run with optimized settings.
 Because some PAC parameters can't be changed when a card is under load, you will want to make sure that the PAC bash script executes before the card begins computing.
 For example, if you have a *boinc-client* that automatically runs on startup, then consider delaying it for 30 seconds using the cc_config.xml option *<start_delay>30</start_delay>*.

-There may be other ways to automatically run pac bash scripts at startup, such as Ubuntu's Startup Applications Preferences app, but only the cron approach has been tested.
+There may be other ways to automatically run PAC bash scripts at startup, such as Ubuntu's Startup Applications Preferences app, but only the cron approach has been tested.